-It’s not easy, but we’re here to break down the process to help you choose a bank for the first time.
-Take a look at our suggestions and you’ll be on your way to managing your hard-earned money:
+It’s not easy, but this guide is here to break down the process of helping you choose a bank for the first time and to help you better manage your hard-earned money.

 The good news is there’s no shortage of banking options out there.
 There really is something for everybody.
 The bad news is, it can be overwhelming to choose.

 As a young adult, it’s tempting to want to hop on whatever bank your parents have.
 But you’re part of a new generation, so it’s important to choose a bank that fits your lifestyle and financial needs.

 When it comes to banking, you typically have 3 choices:

 - A traditional bank.
 These are brick and mortar banks that typically have a variety of locations.
 Your “big banks” fall under this category and typically offer many financial products and services.
 These traditional retail banks may also have monthly maintenance fees, minimum fees, overdraft charges, and ATM fees.

 - A credit union.
 Credit unions are like banks, but instead of being privately owned, they are non-profit organizations that are owned by their members.
 Credit unions offer many of the same products and services as banks, but they may be able to offer lower fees and higher interest rates than a traditional bank.

 - An online bank.
 Online banks are financial institutions that don’t have any branches but offer banking capabilities via the Web and your smartphone.
 Because these online banks save money on physical locations, many of them have higher interest rates on savings accounts and lower fees than traditional banks.